 Specific (non-exhaustive) circumstances which may warrant a back brace include:

-- Chronic, long-term pain, in which a back brace should be used with proper professional guidance
+- Chronic, long-term pain, in which a back brace should

 At My Chirocare, we sometimes show our patients how to use a posture brace for specific rehabilitation exercises.
 In such cases, a back brace may enhance the benefits of the exercises and reduce the risk of injury—and is used sparingly.

 Back, neck and postural issues are often indicators of deeper-rooted biomechanical dysfunction.
 Such dysfunction causes abnormal structural changes to our joints, nerves, muscles and other soft tissues—problems which back braces cannot directly resolve.

 Biomechanical issues are usually best resolved through long-term conditioning and chiropractic treatment.
 For example, a common misconception is that rounded shoulders can be corrected over time by a brace.
 However, by relying on an upper back brace, the muscles that hold up the shoulders and neck are neglected, exacerbating the slouch.
 The most appropriate solution is to strengthen the muscles in the shoulders, neck and back, as well as consciously practice good posture.
 This approach actively trains, shapes and corrects the body’s faulty biomechanics, eliminating the need for a back brace (and saving money!).